edpichler/snippets.pichler.network/content/docs/docker/index.md

 # bookSearchExclude: false
 ---
 # Docker is awesome
+Damn it, I love docker.
 There is something in containerization and virtualization that attracts me very much.
 I think it's the ultimate separation of concerns, the break down of complexity and declouping of system components.
+I can create my sandboxes of my small environments/worlds and destroy it later easily if I want to.

 ## Running a container exposing a port:
 Exposes the container 80 port as a local/host 8080: